Jimwi/ilets_words/day14/7 Hydrogen: fuel of the future? | The Economist.md

 One advantage hydrogen has over batteries is that it’s much more `energy dense` which means that with a very high-pressure storage system it takes much less space in order to make a vehicle go any distance.

-If you have a hydrogen tank on board a vehicle you can refuel quickly compared to batteries and electric cars But we do have issues of cost We have issues of refuelling stations and fuelling infrastructure that have to be built out So that’s another obstacle that stands in the way of hydrogen.
+If you have a hydrogen tank on board a vehicle you can refuel quickly compared to batteries and electric cars.
+But we do have issues of cost, We have issues of refuelling stations and fuelling infrastructure that have to be built out So that’s another obstacle that stands in the way of hydrogen.

-There’s also a question over how sustainable hydrogen really is Despite some advances in the technology to generate it. it still requires energy-intensive processes that are fuelled largely by fossil fuels or lots of electricity.
+There’s also a question over how sustainable hydrogen really is.
+Despite some advances in the technology to generate it, it still requires energy-intensive processes that are fuelled largely by fossil fuels or lots of electricity.
 The only way to make truly green hydrogen is to produce it using sustainable energy.

 At the moment, a lot of the hydrogen that’s used in the world is made from natural gas but that does produce some greenhouse-gas emissions Some people see this as terrible.
 And other people say this could be a bridge.
 It can help build a market until there’s enough renewable energy and electrolysers become more efficient and more cost effective.